-In recent years, the Canadian Institute for Health Information, along with other national, provincial and regional organizations, has expanded the reporting of health indicators by socio-economic status and demographic factors.
+CIHI, with other national, provincial and regional organizations, is expanding the measurement of health inequalities through the reporting of health indicators by socio-economic status and demographic factors.

 Information on health inequalities

-Did you know?
-Canadian kids are half as likely to be hospitalized for asthma now as they were 10 years ago.
+Asthma hospitalization rates among children and youth — Canadian kids are half as likely to be hospitalized for asthma now as they were 10 years ago.
 Despite this improvement, kids living in the poorest neighbourhoods have asthma hospitalization rates that are 1.5 times higher than the rates for kids living in the richest neighbourhoods.
-Hospitalization rates are also at least 2 times higher for kids living in households in which the highest level of education is less than high school, compared with those living in households in which the highest level of education is a master’s degree or doctorate.
-For more, see Asthma hospital stays by children and youth.
+There are also large education-related inequalities, especially among boys.
+Read more about asthma hospital stays by children and youth.

 - Asthma Hospitalizations Among Children and Youth in Canada: Trends and Inequalities (Apr.
 2018)